 Welcome to the first of the historical posts on my site.
 I actually started writing this blog in February 2016, if you’re looking for the first posts I made here.

-However, during the first Covid lockdown in 2020 I started digging out old journals from my past and adding them to my blog as well, most of which I’ve never shared online before.
-Hence for each post between 1998 and 2015 you’ll see an introduction from several years later.
+However, during the first Covid lockdown in 2020 I started publishing old journals from my past, most of which I’ve never shared online before.
+Hence they all have an introduction written several years later.
+All of the posts are listed on my Journals & Favourites page.

 Fortunately, our teachers put together a diary of the trip that we were all given a copy of, and many years later I scanned it into my computer for posterity, using OCR software to help me convert it into text.
 So here is that diary, along with a few of the photos I took at the time.
 I hope you enjoy!